As usual the Fruit-vendor after lunch needing a little

 Fruit-man was charged RM300 per month to set up his pre-packed ice-box of cut fruit around beneath the frangipani in the side street opposite the charcoal-fired bakery that had become a great favourite: watermelon, papaya, pineapple, chiku, a local pear and apple variety.

 One hundred dollars near enough.
-Many fruit vendors were charged a nominal fee, but they weren’t sited opposite the gold mountain.
+Many fruit vendors were charged a nominal fee,

 Most of the serving girls of Razali's and the Mee lady were Indonesian.
 There was one Chinese.
 The teahouse lady had a few Indonesians and also four male waiting on tables, fetching supplies and carting.
 Two young lads, one of whom was the Teahouse lady's youngest son; the second a pal of the boy, perhaps a cousin.
 Minimal English both; neither had progressed far in their schooling and almost not at all in the English stream.